pepopowitz/do-scary-things/slides/src/05-practice.md

 No, you just do it

 ...unless you're a remote worker, and then you just kind of forget for a few days

+---

+Trail: Practice

+# Cognitive Behavioral Therapy (CBT)

+Notes:

+Rituals and exposure are tools that are more formally used in CBT

+Which is a technique used to

+reframe negative thinking patterns into positive ones

+With CBT, you'll practice being mindful of emotions and thoughts

+and work to transform them into productive behaviors

+**Therapist**

 ...